Swiss Army knife: Soldier knife 08

-Victorinox won the contest with a knife based on the One-Hand German Army Knife as issued by the German Bundeswehr and released in the civilian model lineup with the addition of a toothpick and tweezers stored in the nylon grip scales (side cover plates) as the One-Hand Trekker/Trailmaster model.
-Mass production of the new Soldatenmesser 08 (Soldier Knife 08) for the Swiss Armed Forces was started in December 2008, and first issued to the Swiss Armed Forces beginning with the first basic training sessions of 2009.
+Victorinox won the contest with Mass production of the new Soldatenmesser 08 (Soldier Knife 08) for the Swiss Armed Forces was started in December 2008, and issued with the first basic training sessions of 2009.

 The Soldier Knife 08 has an 111 mm long ergonomic dual density handle with TPU rubbery thermoplastic elastomer non-slip inlays incorporated in the green Polyamide 6 grip shells and a double liner locking system, one-hand 86 mm long locking partly wavy serrated chisel ground (optimized for right-handed use) drop point blade sharpened to a 24° angle, wood saw, can opener with small 3 mm slotted screwdriver, locking bottle opener with large 7 mm slotted screwdriver and wire stripper/bender, reamer sharpened to a 48° angle, Phillips (PH2) screwdriver and 12 mm diameter split keyring.
 The Soldier Knife 08 width is 34.5 mm, thickness is 18 mm, overall length opened is 197 mm and it weighs 131 g.
 The Soldier Knife 08 was not manufactured by Wenger.